Thank you for your interest in a graduate program at the NYU Tandon School of Engineering. Click below to jump to a specific section of this document:

 English Language Proficiency Testing

-All applicants to the NYU Polytechnic School of Engineering for graduate study must demonstrate excellent English language skills in reading, writing, speaking, and comprehension.
+All applicants to the NYU Tandon School of Engineering for graduate study must demonstrate excellent English language skills in reading, writing, speaking, and comprehension.
 Proficiency will be determined by the TOEFL (Test of English as a Foreign Language)*, IELTS (International English Language Testing System), CAE (Cambridge English: Advanced), or Pearson PTE Academic exams.
 The Office of Graduate Enrollment Management and Admissions reserves the right to request proof of English competency from any applicant.
 At least one of these exams is required for:

 Applicants may request a waiver of English Language Proficiency Testing by submitting this form prior to the posted application deadline.
 The request will be reviewed only after transcripts have been received.